 In the 1960s the San Diego Division investigated the growing civil unrest that plagued the rest of the nation as well as the full range of other matters.
 Its personnel played a key role in two major kidnapping cases.
 In 1960, Anthony Allessio, a wealthy California businessman, was kidnapped.
 He was found alive in a San Diego motel, and within three weeks San Diego and other FBI agents had tracked down all the kidnappers and recovered most of the ransom money.

-Three years later a trio of criminals stalked and kidnapped Frank Sinatra, Jr. The young Sinatra was finishing a concert at Harrah’s Lake Tahoe when two gunmen conned their way into his room following his appearance, tied him up and quickly left, and drove through a blizzard from Nevada to Los Angeles.
+Three years later, a trio of criminals kidnapped Frank Sinatra, Jr. The young Sinatra was finishing a concert at Harrah’s Club Lodge in Lake Tahoe when two gunmen conned their way into his room, tied him up and quickly left, and drove through a blizzard from Nevada to Los Angeles.
 A ransom drop was set up, made, and Sinatra was released.
-The kidnappers split up, and one of them traveled to San Diego where he bragged of the crime.
-An informant turned him in, and San Diego and Los Angeles agents quickly chased down the other two kidnappers, recovered most of the ransom, retraced the moves of the criminals, and built an air-tight case against them.
+The kidnappers split up, and one of them traveled to San Diego where he admitted to the crime.
+His brother turned him in, and San Diego and Los Angeles agents quickly chased down the other two kidnappers, recovered most of the ransom, retraced the moves of the criminals, and built an air-tight case against them.

 San Diego agents investigated a wide variety of other crimes during a period of intense social and political change in America.
 That included the 1967 attempt by Earl Theodore Cook to kill his wife by planting a bomb on a flight she took from Chicago to San Diego.
 Evidence uncovered by San Diego agents was key to the conviction of Cook.
 The office also handled one of the earliest computer-aided thefts, in which Stanley Mark Rifkin transferred $10.2 million dollars from a California bank to a Swiss account and used the proceeds to buy diamonds that he then smuggled back to the United States.
 Agents arrested Rifkin a decade later when he arrived at the San Diego International Airport.